 François Saint-Lô is a rising star whose first vintage was 2012, a difficult vintage with a lot of rain, but from which he made some fantastic wine.
 Emilia and I discovered him at RAW London in 2013 when we tasted his unfinished wines, were blown away by their potential, and arranged to get him imported.
 A number of you may have already had the opportunity to buy his wines in our shop.
 Now he has a big following in the nattiest wine spots in Paris, Tokyo, NYC, and other places obsessed with fine natural wine.

 François was born in Normandy.
-Although his family were not involved with winemaking, he became passionate about wine, apprenticed with Olivier Cousin, among others, and then managed to acquire, thanks to a few lucky meetings, and help from friends and family, a magical place in the Anjou region of the Loire Valley.
+Although his family was not involved with winemaking, he became passionate about wine, apprenticed with Olivier Cousin, among others, and then managed to acquire, thanks to a few lucky meetings, and help from friends and family, a magical place in the Anjou region of the Loire Valley.
 It has troglodyte caves, a cellar that he renovated and made impeccable, an 18th century wine press that hadn’t been used in 25 years, and a few hectares of vines of Chenin Blanc, Gamay, Grolleau, and Cabernet Franc.

 François’ stunning wines achieve an elegant balance and a taste of place, and give us a feeling of déjà vu — they remind us why we fell in love with the Loire in the first place.